 PROTECTING AND WATERPROOFING YOUR SUEDE BOOTS: TIPS FOR LONGEVITY

 If you are looking for the do’s and don’ts for how to waterproof shoes, you’re in the right place.

-To make sure your boots can brave the elements, spray on a waterproofer designed for suede, covering every inch.
+To make sure your boots can brave the elements, spray on a waterproofer designed for suede leather, covering every inch.
 Waterproofing arms your boots with a robust shield; any water or dirt that might threaten their pristine state will be magically repelled.

 Here’s how to do it: